Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  665             }
  666         }
  ```
-The main loop of the rename stage traverse all instructions stored in the
+Now we will take a look at the main loop of the rename stage.
+It traverse all instructions stored in the insts_to_rename.
-insts_to_rename.
 Note that this can contain the Insts or the skidBuffer
-depending on the status of the rename stage.
+depending on the status of the current rename stage.
-Although we already checked the availability of IQ and ROB,
+Although we already checked
+the availability of IQ and ROB,
-if the instruction is memory related operation,
-rename stage further checks the availability of the LoadQueue (LQ) and StoreQueue (SQ)
+rename stage further checks
+the availability of the LoadQueue (LQ) and StoreQueue (SQ)
+if the instruction is memory related operation.
-because issuing each operation will consume one entry from the
+Note that issuing memory operation will consume
-corresponding queue.
+one entry from the corresponding queue.
 If the LQ or SQ is full, then set the source as LQ or SQ
-to let the rest of the decode stage to know that the instruction cannot be
+to let the rest of the decode stage to know that
-issued to the next stage due to the lack of LQ or SQ and break.
+the instruction cannot be issued to the next stage
+due to the lack of LQ or SQ and break (For statistics).

 ### Consume one instruction and check register availability